serialized-io/docs.serialized.io/apis/projections/examples/aggregating-data-to-a-list.md

 ## Projection definition

-We can create an aggregated Projection that pushes all Customer names to a field in our Aggregated Projection called `registered-customers`.
+We can create an aggregated Projection that appends all Customer names to a field in our Aggregated Projection called `registered-customers`.

 ```javascript
 {